Young John Lewis: Prodigy of Protest

 DIRECTED BY Reginald L. Douglas

-A theatrical event not to be missed, Young John Lewis is both a galvanizing call to action and an inspiring reminder that we can all make a difference, no matter our age.
+A theatrical event not to be missed, Young John Lewis: Prodigy of Protest is both a galvanizing call to action and an inspiring reminder that we can all make a difference, no matter our age.

-Young John Lewis is supported by Partners Circle Visionary Jeffrey Z. Slavin and Champions Jordan Bookey & Felix Lloyd, The Bookey Family Foundation, Ken Grossinger & Micheline Klagsbrun, Herbert & Dianne Lerner, Leslie Scallet Lieberman, Believers Susan Clampitt & Jeremy Waltezky, Activists Phyllis & Barry Caldwell, Stephanie Phillips & George Murray, Bill Tompkins & Dana Brewington, Julie & David Zalkind, Advocates David Grosso & Serra Sippel, Steven Clay & Mike Smith, Mimi Conway & Dennis Houlihan, Stephen Riddick & Adrienne Edisis, Myrna Sislen & Bill Rice, Stephen Stern & Margaret Hahn Stern and Cynthia Wolloch & Joseph Reid.
+Young John Lewis: Prodigy of Protest is supported by Partners Circle Visionary Jeffrey Z. Slavin and Champions Jordan Bookey & Felix Lloyd, The Bookey Family Foundation, Ken Grossinger & Micheline Klagsbrun, Herbert & Dianne Lerner, Leslie Scallet Lieberman, Frank & Emily Vogl, Believers Susan Clampitt & Jeremy Waletzky, Activists Phyllis & Barry Caldwell, Stephanie Phillips & George Murray, Bill Tompkins & Dana Brewington, Julie & David Zalkind, Advocates David Grosso & Serra Sippel, Steven Clay & Mike Smith, Mimi Conway & Dennis Houlihan, Stephen Riddick & Adrienne Edisis, Myrna Sislen & Bill Rice, Stephen Stern & Margaret Hahn Stern, Cynthia Wolloch & Joseph Reid, and Allies Andrew R. Ammerman and Industrial Bank.

 “[Young John Lewis] should not be missed” - BroadwayWorld Atlanta